-- outline the process of CT. - chart and break down the four basic steps to achieve a CT image. - discuss the concept of digital processing. - recognize the role of CT applications. - explain the principle and role of mobile CT. - explain the principle and role of CT fluoroscopy. - explain the principle and role of dual source CT. - explain the principle and role of CT simulation. - explain the principle and role of CT in Nuclear Medicine. - characterize the various acquisition components comprising a CT scanner. - evaluate and diagram the various types of multi-row detector systems. - compare and contrast the two types of detector arrays. - defend the advantages of the higher slice scanners. - discuss the principle and role of the data acquisition system. - outline and evaluate the options available in a CT scan set-up. - determine and demonstrate the optimal use of scan parameters. - classify and characterize the four factors that affect radiation. - explain and apply the concept of CT numbers. - illustrate the concept of back-projection form of reconstruction. - assess the role of adaptive statistical iterative reconstruction. - explain and demonstrate the concept of windowing. - contrast and compare typical CT number ranges for various tissues. - evaluate the role of & implement image display & analysis software available. - analyse the role of the diagnostic imaging workstation and the CT simulator workstation. - explain the concept of maximum intensity projection and three-dimensional imaging. - explain the concept of isocentre marking and contouring. - characterize the placement of radiation treatment fields. - assess the role of shielding in therapy. - evaluate the role in therapy of fusion involving CT, MRI & PET images. - classify and illustrate image quality parameters. - determine the factors that affect image quality parameters. - recognize and illustrate patient-related & equipment-related artifacts.
+- outline the process of CT. - explain the role of Godfrey Hounsfield - chart and break down the four basic steps to achieve a CT image. - discuss the concept of digital processing. - determine the role of applications and systems software. - recognize the role of CT applications. - explain the principle and role of mobile CT. - explain the principle and role of CT fluoroscopy. - explain the principle and role of dual source CT. - explain the principle and role of CT simulation. - explain the principle and role of CT in Nuclear Medicine. - characterize the various acquisition components comprising a CT scanner.

+- recognize the principle and role of the localizer scan. - evaluate and diagram the various types of multi-row detector systems. - compare and contrast the two types of detector arrays. - list the advantages of the higher slice scanners. - discuss the principle and role of the data acquisition system. - outline and evaluate the options available in a CT scan set-up. - determine and demonstrate the optimal use of scan parameters. - classify and characterize the four factors that affect radiation. - explain and apply Beer's Law. - explain and apply Euler's number. - explain and apply the linear attenuation coefficient. - solve for the linear attenuation coefficient given the number of photons involved. - · characterize the role of voxels and views in CT. - explain and apply the concept of CT numbers. - solve for the CT number given the linear attenuation coefficient of a tissue. - solve for the linear attenuation coefficient given the CT number of a tissue. - assess the role of the array processor. - illustrate the concept of back-projection form of reconstruction.